marcomontalbano/github-emoji/README.md

 The project has been developed with [React](https://reactjs.org/) and [Flux](http://facebook.github.io/flux/).

-I'm using [TravisCI](https://travis-ci.org/marcomontalbano/github-emoji) to build and deploy the website.
+I'm using [GitHub Actions](https://github.com/marcomontalbano/github-emoji/actions) to build and deploy the website.

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!